 Solar Schools Grant Program

-The Cook County Department of Environment and Sustainability (DES) is now accepting applications for the Cook County Solar Schools Grant.
-This program awards funds to be used in public schools located throughout Chicago and Suburban Cook County to teach students how sunlight is converted to energy.
+Under Cook County's Solar Schools Grant program, the Cook County Department of Environment and Sustainability (DES) awards funds to be used in public schools located throughout Chicago and Suburban Cook County to teach students how sunlight is converted to energy.
 The Cook County Solar Schools Grant provides supplemental funding to grantees of the Illinois Clean Energy Community Foundation’s (ICECF) K-12 Solar Schools Program, a program that supports the installation of 1kW photovoltaic (PV) systems throughout Illinois institutions serving grades K-12.

 The maximum award per school through the program is up to $5,000.
 Preference for this program will be given to Title 1 schools (Title-1 school-wide funded and Title-1 school-wide eligible schools) which will incorporate clean energy into their curriculum.
 Applications for both programs can be completed online and will ask for the same information.
 In addition, schools must subsequently submit the award letter from ICECF’s K-12 Solar Schools Program in order to become eligible for funding through the Cook County Solar Schools Grant.
 Once a school is deemed eligible, they will enter an agreement with the County to be paid the award (up to $5,000) upon installation of the system.